It's a bit tricky to explain what exactly a file system is in just one sentence.

-Ext4 file systems even take one step further (comparing to ext3), and organise block groups into a bigger group called flex block groups.
+Ext4 file system even takes one step further (comparing to ext3), and organizes block groups into a bigger group called flex block groups.

-The data structures of each block group, including the block bitmap, inode bitmap, and inode table, are concatenated and stored in the first block group within the respective flex block group.
+The data structures of each block group, including the block bitmap, inode bitmap, and inode table, are concatenated and stored in the first block group within each flex block group.